-The Compensation Committee determined that the Company overachieved with respect to the Proprietary Pipeline Progression goal, focusing primarily on the strong progression of the Company's lead wholly owned asset, STRO-002.
-In particular, the Company completed enrollment in the dose expansion phase of the ongoing Phase 1 study of STRO-002 for the treatment of ovarian cancer, with interim data that supports a Phase 2 study in this indication.
-STRO-002 was also awarded Fast Track Designation by the FDA in August 2021.
-In addition, we began enrollment of patients in a STRO-002 Phase 1 dose expansion study for the treatment of endometrial cancer and opened a Phase 1 study for the treatment of patients with ovarian cancer with the combination of STRO-002 and bevacizumab.
+The Compensation Committee determined that the Company fully achieved its goals with respect to Proprietary Pipeline Progression, focusing primarily on the strong progression of the Company's lead wholly-owned asset, luvelta.
+In particular, the Company presented preliminary final data from the dose expansion phase of the ongoing Phase 1 study of luvelta for the treatment of ovarian cancer and made very substantial progress towards design and initiation of a registrational Phase 2/3 study in the first half of 2023.
+In addition, the compassionate use of luvelta to treat refractory/relapsed CBF/GLIS AML in a pediatric patient population provided data that suggest luvelta has a meaningful opportunity for an accelerated regulatory path to approval in this indication.
+We also made substantial progress in the Phase 1 dose expansion study of luvelta for the treatment of endometrial cancer and in the Phase 1 study of the combination of luvelta and bevacizumab for the treatment of patients with ovarian cancer.
+With respect to STRO-001, the Company completed its Phase 1 dose escalation study as planned, after reaching a MTD; the next phase of development will be further dose optimization in Greater China by our partner Bionova.